 “The GO Foundation wants to see more and more Indigenous students at universities throughout Australia.
 We are thrilled to partner with UniSA, one of Australia’s leading universities, to provide opportunities in Adelaide.” - Adam Goodes

-Trustees Shauna Henty and Associate Professor Margaret Davy AM with recent scholarship recipients
+Trustees Associate Professor Margaret Davy AM and Shauna Henty and with recent scholarship recipient Kirra Dyer

 Irene Davy, part of the Gunditjmara language group, was born in Dimboola in 1929 and spent most of her life as a nurse’s aide and cook.
 Irene and her husband David believed that support and encouragement, combined with access to education could change the lives of young people.